 Help for victims of violence

-If you are suffering from domestic or relationship violence – seek help at the MARTA center!
+If you are suffering from domestic or relationship violence – seek help at the MARTA Centre!

 No one deserves to live in fear, constant control, or suffering.
 Violence is not a private matter – it is a violation that threatens your health, safety, and dignity.

 We understand that taking the first step to seek help is not easy.
-That is why MARTA Center offers a safe, supportive, and understanding environment for anyone experiencing violence.
+That is why MARTA Centre offers a safe, supportive, and understanding environment for anyone experiencing violence.

 How to start?